Equidistribution of partial coverings from closed geodesics: Topology of fundamental polygons

 \section{Topology of fundamental polygons}

 In this section, we will study the geometry and topology of fundamental polygons of discrete and cofinite Fuchsian groups.
-This will be key in controlling contribution from the boundary in the equidistribution question.
+This will be key in controlling the contribution from the boundary in the equidistribution question of interest.